chandlerkent/chandlerkent.com/_posts/2010-1-8-Building-a-Basic-App-With-Sidebar-and-Content-View.markdown

 ---
 layout: post
 title: Building a Basic App With a Sidebar and Content View
-tags: [cappuccino, objective-j, CPOutlineView, atlas, sidebar, CPNotification, CPNotificationCenter]
+categories: [cappuccino, objective-j, CPOutlineView, atlas, sidebar, CPNotification, CPNotificationCenter]
 ---

 In the [last post][last post] I showed you how to build a basic sidebar using `CPOutlineView` and all its data source methods.
 In this post I am going to continue that idea and show you how to update a content view based on the user's selection in the sidebar.
 You can see a [demo][demo] of the final application to get the idea.
 All the source code created for this post can be found [here][SidebarChangingContentView].